faltiska/Matcha-TTS-24k/documentation/components.md

 faster than the amazing BigVGAN from nVidia.

 ### Speaker Embeddings
-Two separate embedding tables: one for the encoder, one for the duration predictor.
+Two separate embedding tables: one for the Encoder, one for the Duration Predictor.
-The Encoder concatenates the speaker embedding to its input.
+The Encoder applies its embedding through FiLM conditioning after both normalization steps in every Transformer layer.
 The Duration Predictor uses embeddings for FiLM conditioning.
 The Decoder has no speaker conditioning.